newjersey/navigator.business.nj.gov/content/src/licenses/certified-public-accountant_1.md

 callToActionText: Renew My Accountant License
 ---

-Your accountant license expire every three years.
+All accountant licenses expire on December 31st of the last triennial year.
+A renewed license is valid for the full three years.
 - - -
 ## Application Requirements